sillyhatday/GAMEBOY-CPLD-FRAM-2MB/README.md

 The theory is that this should be 100% compatible with MBC5.
 That said, it is not programmed to behave exactly like an MBC5, so there could be a game out there that doesn't work.

+## Firmware Versions

+V1 - Original code from Alex's blog

+V1.1 - Removed internal FRAM chip select logic to lower power use 1 to 3%

+V2 - Changed project compiler settings to reduce power 36 to 41%

 ## Links

 Here are the links mentioned through the readme.
 They are already in the readme, but also here for aid of finding them.